facelessuser/soupsieve/docs/src/markdown/about/development.md

         """Initialize."""
 ```

 The null selector is like `Selector`, but it matches nothing.
+Internally, a singleton of this type is used called
+`Null`.

 ### `SelectorTag`